Call for applications: 10 MSCA postdoc opportunities with the iC3 team

 First, check whether you are eligible to apply for an MSCA fellowship in Norway.

-Second, find a potential supervisor and send them an email briefly outlining your proposed research project.
-Please attach your CV if available.
+Second, find a potential supervisor (see list below) and send them an email briefly outlining your proposed research project.
+Please attach your CV to our email.

 Note: Many iC3 researchers do extensive polar fieldwork and may not have internet access for several weeks.
 If you do not hear back from the researcher you approached, please email iC3 manager Terri Souster to check when that person will be back online.

-Finally, once your supervisor has agreed to take you on board, email the iC3 communications manager and start your journey to the Arctic with us.
+Finally, once your supervisor has agreed to take you on board, email iC3 grants support (Till Bruckner) and start your journey to the Arctic with us.

 .